bhagya099/Mr-coffee/README.md

-Difficulty also Learning : When i start amking Hamburger menu for smaller screen using CSS.
-It was difficult to me but then I keep continue to amke that "google" it.
-Then i was able to make it on time.
+Difficulty also Learning : When I start making Hamburger menu for smaller screen using CSS.
+It was difficult to me but then I keep continue to make that "google" it.
+Then I was able to make it on time.
 I learnt that we can make hamburge menu using CSS only.

 Future: Want to add contact form in Contact page" so anyone can contact the owner"